 Remember — this data reflects my radio under a certain set of conditions.
 While I suspect all Hermes units will be similar, your mileage may vary.

 Bottom line: on my Hermes, tuned to 10.100 MHz with no input filters or preamp, the dBFS reading + 25.0 equals the input in dBm.
+In other words, a “power” value reported by Gnuradio of -80 dB is -55 dBm (dB referenced to 1 mw driving a 50 ohm load).
 That relationship holds to +/-0.3 dB over the range of at least -10 to -90 dBm.
 At levels of -70dBm or above, the variation was +/-0.1 dBm.
 The noise level, and hence the uncertainty of a single-shot measurement, increases at -80dBm and below.
 Tests at -100 and -110 dBm get even noisier, but indicate that the relationship holds at those levels as well.
 Enhancing the software to perform averaging would probably allow digging accurate results from weaker signals.
 (I did not test at 0 dBm, simply to avoid any possibility of damage to the radio.